hyrious/dup/README.md

   - Raise an issue to the package's repo.

   I'm just encouraging you to use less dependencies to risk less.

+- Bonus: run `DUP_EVIL=1 dup` to add overrides to all duplicate dependencies.
+  It's _evil_ since things may break because of dependencies getting newer.

 ## License